jmstevers/zignals/README.md

 >const signal = zignals.signal(foo); // inferred as Signal(Foo)
 > ```

-With the signal created, you can create a derived value.
-Derivations are lazily computed and only update when you read them.
+Once the signal is set up, you can create a derived value that subscribes to it.
+Derivations are computed lazily, meaning they only update when their value is read.
+This approach is useful for expensive computations that you want to perform only once per update.

 ```zig
 const increment = try zignals.derived(allocator, addOne, .{counter});
 ```

-This creates an effect that runs when dependencies change.
-Effects run immediately on creation and again whenever their dependencies update.
+Next, create an effect that subscribes to the derived value.
+Effects execute immediately upon creation and run again whenever any of their dependencies update.

 ```zig
 const effect = try zignals.effect(allocator, log, .{increment});
 ```

-The effect has already run once during initialization.
+The effect has already ran once during initialization.

 ```zig
 try expectEqual(1, count);
 try expectEqual(1, increment.get());
 ```

-When a signal updates, all derived values are marked dirty and effects that depend on the signal are automatically updated.
+When you update the signal, all subscribed derived values are marked as dirty, and the corresponding effects automatically recalculate their values.

 ```zig
 counter.set(1);